-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact Ground water pumping will occur at the facility using the pre-ext than previous agricultural endeavors (alfalfa/turf farm). isting well, but water r use (with drip or pivot irrigations ) will be less c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site?
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact than previous agricultural endeavors (alfalfa/turf farm).
+The projuse, via drip irrigation, will be approximately 30% less than the c onth; it is estima ted that this c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site?
 No, drainage patterns will be altered by this project. d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on or off-site?
-No, potential impacts related to flood hazards for the area are le ss than significant. e) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?
+No, potential impacts related to flood hazards for the area are les ss than significant. e) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?
 No, the project is not anticipated to generate substantial addition storm drain systems are expected to be less than significant.
-Drip drainage capacity and a minimal amount of runoff. f) Otherwise substantially degrade water quality? $\boxtimes$ No, there are no potential impacts to water quality. g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map?
-No, the proposed project is not in a 100-year flood hazard area. h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows? $\boxtimes$ No, the project is not in a 100-year flood hazard area. i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam?
-No, the proposed project site is not in an area subject to flooding area is 6-inches. g due to the failure o f a levee or dam.
-A verage annual r ainfall in this j) Inundation by seiche, tsunami, or mudflow? $\boxtimes$ No, the proposed project site is not in an area subject to seiches, tsunamis, or mudfle ows.
+Drip drainage capacity and a minimal amount of runoff. f) Otherwise substantially degrade water quality? \boxtimes No, there are no potential impacts to water quality. g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map?
+No, the proposed project is not in a 100-year flood hazard area. h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows? \boxtimes No, the project is not in a 100-year flood hazard area. i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? \boxtimes No, the proposed project site is not in an area subject to flooding area is 6-inches. due to the failure o of a levee or dam.
+A lverage annual r ainfall in this j) Inundation by seiche, tsunami, or mudflow? \boxtimes No, the proposed project site is not in an area subject to seiches, tsunamis, or mudfl ows.
 X. LAND USE AND PLANNING: Would the project: a) Physically divide an established community?
-No, the proposed project does not physically divide an established ad community $\boxtimes$ b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project $\boxtimes$
+No, the proposed project does not physically divide an establishe ed community. b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project